A Kernelization-Based Approach to Nonparametric Binary Choice Models: Application: Temperature and Judge’s Decision

+Our empirical goals are twofold: (a) to characterize how temperature enters the utility function $g_0(\cdot)$ of outdoor environmental variables, and (b) to quantify how temperature affects judges' grant decisions.

-For (a) the effect of temperature on the utility function $g_0(\cdot)$, Fig. \ref{fig-utility-temperature} presents the estimated utility as a function of temperature, with all other environmental variables fixed at the mean level.
+For (a), Fig.~\ref{fig-utility-temperature} presents the estimated utility as a function of temperature in the original units, with all other environmental variables fixed at the mean level.
 The shaded area indicates 90\% pointwise bootstrap confidence band.
 The figure shows that, when the temperature is at a high level, increasing temperature decreases utility.
 In contrast, when the temperature is at a low level, increasing temperature will increase the utility.

-For (b) the effect of temperature on judges' granting decisions, we estimate the average partial effect (APE) and conditional average partial effects (cAPEs) of temperature $T$.
+For (b), we estimate the average partial effect (APE) and conditional average partial effects (cAPEs) of temperature $T$.
 In particular, other than the APE

 we consider the cAPEs conditioning on temperature higher (or lower) than $70^{\circ}$F,